eedygreen/isah-idris-DevOps-Engineer-resume/docs/experience/BlockOps_Engineer.md

 - DNS management with Cloudflare
 - **Refactored**  duplicates codesand **reduced** the numbers of 5 GitHub runners to 1 runner **and increase deployment time while reduces cost on github runners**
 - Reduced multiples `task definition` files with **jinja2 template rendering** at CICD runtime and injecting the json versions for deployments on Relayers
-- Created fast, relaible and repeatable infrastructure using GitOps principles in web3
+- Created relaible and repeatable infrastructure in web3 using GitOps principles
 - Applying DevOps and Judoka principles to improve the infrastructure and make web3 adoptable and usable
-- Implement IaC with Terraform and imported previous infrastructure into terraform
+- Created a roadmap to manage the infrastructure as code and implemented IaC with Terraform and imported previous infrastructure into terraform

 ### **Tools and Technology used**